Neoseeker/SteamAPI/README.md

 # Unit Test
 For the SteamAPI we are using PHPUnit.
 All tests can be found in /tests.
-While running the test we rely on a copy of the Steam Community API in a flat file .xml this ensures that you can unit test with consistant data and is not coupled with Steam's API; Using the live API would mean it requires an active internet connections, and may be slow.
+While running the test we rely on a copy of the Steam Community API in a flat file .xml this ensures that you can unit test with consistent data and is not coupled with Steam's API; Using the live API would mean it requires an active internet connections, and may be slow.

 ## Offline Mode
-In cases where your net connection is limited or non-existant you can test in offline mode; however, this is a bit limited based on what static XML files you have.
+In cases where your net connection is limited or non-existent you can test in offline mode; however, this is a bit limited based on what static XML files you have.
 The files used are in the /tests/xml/ directory.
 To enable offline mode you can do the following:

 ```php